paulkottering/ImitationBasketball/README.md

 'MakeData.py' converts a directory of json files containing the raw SportVU data into a '.npz' file and saves this in the Demos file.
 'MakeModel.py' retrieves data from an npz file and builds and trains a model.
 It then saves the model in the Models file according to the name given.
 'TestModel.py' takes a model and tests it.
 It does this by showing how the model would have responded to a given offensive trajectory.
+The relevant OpenAI Gym Environments are in the  in Utils 'BballEnv', 'BballEnv-v2' and 'BballEnv-v3'.

 To run a quick experiment using the limited number of data that has been uploaded to github in the JsonFiles folder, to see how the repository works, thry the following sequence: